Is Disney’s Pop Century Resort Right for You?

 I noticed some people even kept them out on the walkway.
 No one has a private balcony so anyone would be able to walk by and access your stroller, so I would advise against that.

-Bathrooms also on the small but have sink/shower split
+Bathrooms also smaller but have sink/shower split

 Again, the bathrooms were on the smaller side and in proportion to the overall size of the room.
 However, it was organized efficiently to allow more than one person to get ready at the same time.